Portfolio Analysis- 7 Methods And Techniques For Product Position

 • This is most suitable for the products in cash cows and question marks.

-• It is also used in the case of dogs but to remove them from the market.
+• It is also used in the case of dogs to remove them from the market.

 Liquidation Strategy